Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 If you are based in Kilkenny or the surrounding areas, then head to Nore Valley Park for some Halloween fun this year.
 During select dates in October, there are fun Halloween events taking place.

-Firstly, enjoy a pumpkin patch where you can pick your own and visit the animals on select Saturdays in October.
+Firstly, enjoy a pumpkin patch where you can pick your own and visit the animals on select weekends in October.

 The second Halloween event includes a scare maze (for the over 8’s), bonfire, and torchlight treasure hunts.
 Members of the public can attend these events and adult campers to Nore Valley during the week leading to Halloween get free entry to these evening Halloween events.